Short Answer (quick read):

 Ask yourself the following questions: what is the objective?
 What am I going to use it for?
 How does it help my business?
 How am I going to set it up?
 Do I have enough knowledge to manage this myself?

-A VPC is primarily intended to move multiple IT applications and/or your entire IT environment to the cloud.
+Virtual Private Clouds are primarily intended to move multiple IT applications and/or your entire IT environment to the cloud.
 That then gives you the space and flexibility to run multiple VPS’s with all kinds of applications and websites.
 A VPC also comes in different sizes, but is generally a lot bigger and more flexible and scalable than a VPS.

 VPS and VPC providers.